ballerina-platform/module-ballerina-grpc/docs/proposals/reflection.md

     boolean reflectionEnabled = false;
 |};
 ```
 If enabled, all the services attached to the listener will be reflected to external clients.
-In the runtime, a `ServerReflection` will be created dynamically which will handle the reflection requests and respond with the required metadata.
+In the runtime, a `ServerReflection` service will be created dynamically which will handle the reflection requests and respond with the required metadata.

 ## Testing
 Since what reflection does is basically expose a gRPC service which communicates service metadata, we can test this using a simple Ballerina gRPC client.
 If it is needed, we can use the gRPC CLI [1] to test the implementation too.